 I would not have become the gardener I am today without gardening books.

-Although you can look up anything gardening related quickly on google, gardening books have great purpose.
+Even though you can look up anything gardening-related on Google, gardening books serve a great purpose.
 You can cozy up with them during the winter months and they’re written by expert gardeners.

-I’ll share my personal favorite gardening books starting from beginner to advanced.
+I’ll share my personal favorite gardening books for beginners all the way to advanced gardening books for market gardeners.
 I’ll also share some of my favorite permaculture books because I love applying permaculture to our garden so much.

 The Starter Vegetable Gardens is such a fantastic resource for beginner gardeners.